djienne/CROSS_EXCHANGE_DELTA_NEUTRAL_LIGHTER_PACIFICA/README.md

 - **Single Position**: Bot manages one position at a time
 - **Symbol Filtering**: Symbols not on both exchanges are automatically ignored
+- **Volume & Spread Filtering**: Checked at startup and before each cycle to ensure liquid, efficient markets
+  - Minimum $50M 24h volume on Pacifica
+  - Maximum 0.15% spread between exchanges
 - **Cycle Tracking**: Cycle number persists across restarts
 - **Initial Capital**: Captured at first run and used for long-term PnL calculation
 - **Monitoring Frequency**: Position checked every 60 seconds by default (`check_interval_seconds`)